jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 There is no such thing as 'page.slug'.
 You have to use '.File.BaseFileName' instead.

-### Walking over an array of slugs
+### A many to many relationship

-If you for example want a 'car' to have an array of 'features', you normally create a page for your car with a front matter array with features.
-Each feature is a slug pointing to an item/page in the features section.
+If you for example want a 'car' to have an array of 'features' that are shared among cars, you are tipically looking at a many to many relationship.
+One car has many features and one feature belongs to many cars.
+To model this you create a page for your car with a front matter array with features.
+Instead of writing out the complete feature in your front matter, you only put the features slug in the front matter.
+This key allows you to find the matching item/page in the features section.
+The code for this looks like this:

 ```
-{{- range .Params.beers -}}
+{{- range .Params.features -}}
     {{ with $.Site.GetPage (print . ".md") }}
          {{ .Title }}
     {{ end }}